Voting for President in America:

 Truman launched the Cold War against Communism immediately at the close of WWII.
 The Cold War’s actual purpose was to use the pretext of defending people against Stalinist type dictatorships to justify U.S. support for equally anti-democratic and anti-working class regimes in Europe and Asia.
 The “Truman Doctrine” was based on the thinking of George Kennan, who wrote the following in U.S. State Department Policy Planning, Study #23 February 24, 1948:

 * Dwight D. Eisenhower ran for president in 1952 as a Republican harshly critical of Truman's Democratic Party on the question of how (not whether) to wage the Cold War against Communism.
 Arguing about which candidate would wage the "war against Communism" better is the kind of debate Americans were offered in election campaigns at this time.
 Neither candidate would say what the actual purpose of the Cold War was.
 There was no real substantive difference between Eisenhower and the Democratic Party as far as using the Cold War as a pretext for attacking pro-working class struggles throughout the world and hiding this truth from the public.
 In 1953 Eisenhower had the CIA overthrow the democratically elected president Mossadegh of Iran.
 In 1954 Eisenhower provided military aid to the Guatemalan Army to overthrow its elected president because he was making reforms favoring farm laborers who were in debt slavery to companies like United Fruit Company.
+In 1960 Eisenhower ordered the assassination of Patrice Lumumba, Congo's first democratically-elected Prime Minister.
+Lumumba's crime?
+After winning independence from Belgium, which had notoriously exploited the people and resources of Congo, he opposed the Belgian-backed secession of the mineral-rich Katanga province.
 Truman and Eisenhower were so similar in their anti-working class aims that when Eisenhower had not yet decided to run for president as a Republican, Truman tried to persuade him to run as a Democrat and even offered to serve as his vice presidential candidate if he did.